KeyValueSoftwareSystems/siren-py-sdk/README.md

 ## SDK Methods

-The Siren-AI Python SDK provides a clean, namespaced interface to interact with the Siren API.
+The Siren Python SDK provides a clean, namespaced interface to interact with the Siren API.

 **Templates** (`client.template.*`)
 - **`client.template.get()`** - Retrieves a list of notification templates with optional filtering, sorting, and pagination